Azure-Samples/ms-identity-java-webapi/README.md

 2. **SecurityResourceServerConfig** class

-    Token Validation of the caller happens in this class, where the access token presented by the client app is validated and another access token is obtained using the on-behalf-of flow
+    Token Validation of the caller happens in this class, where the access token presented by the client app is validated using Spring Security and another access token is obtained using the on-behalf-of flow

     ```Java
             http